10 Things I Hate About You: Reception

+Box office

+In its opening weekend, the film grossed $8.3 million in 2,271 theaters domestically, finishing second at the box office, behind The Matrix.
+It earned $21 million in the first five days of release.
+The movie grossed a total of $38.2 million in the U.S. and Canada, and $15.3 million in other territories, for $53.7 million worldwide.

+Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 71% based on 82 reviews, with an average rating of 6.3/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 71% based on 92 reviews, with an average rating of 6.3/10.
 The website's critics consensus states: "Julia Stiles and Heath Ledger add strong performances to an unexpectedly clever script, elevating 10 Things (slightly) above typical teen fare."
-Metacritic assigned the film a weighted average score of 70 out of 100, based on 26 critics, indicating "generally favorable reviews."
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Metacritic assigned the film a weighted average score of 70 out of 100, based on 26 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Geoff Andrew from Time Out praised the film's leads, writing, "Stiles grows into her character, and Ledger is effortlessly charming."
 Brad Laidman of Film Threat said the film was "pure of heart and perfectly executed."
 Ron Wells, also of Film Threat, wrote, "Of all the teen films released this year, this one is, by far, the best."
 Roger Ebert gave the film two and a half stars out of four, saying that he "liked the movie's spirit, the actors and some of the scenes.
 The music, much of it by the band Letters to Cleo, is subtle and inventive while still cheerful.
 The movie almost but not quite achieves liftoff against the gravitational pull of the tired story formula."
 Entertainment Weekly put the film 49th on its list of Best High School Movies.
+The costuming was praised by Vogue for being stylish and helping illustrate the divide between the Stratford sisters, referring to the movie as a "time capsule" for 90s fashion.